SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/organize/adding-headings.md

 The item is added to the **Headings** list.
 Repeat this procedure to add more headings.

-When you have added the required headings, [choose which headings each item will be displayed under][1].
+After adding the required headings, [choose which headings each item will be displayed under][1].

 <!-- Referenced links -->
 [1]: grouping-items-under-headings.md